Feature #1039

 Could you add safe energy info to this document and put a link to the updated draft here?

-#4 Updated by Deil Christoph almost 11 years ago
+#4 Updated by Deil Christoph about 11 years ago

 Concerning ctools